openmoh/openmohaa/docs/script/events.md

 #### player_spawned

 The player just spawned.

-This is called when:
+Called when:
 - The player has entered the battle
 - The player respawned or spawned with weapons

+This is called after the player finished spawning.

 The event can be called even for spectators (when the spectator gets respawned).

-It's called after the player finished spawning with weapons.

 #### player_textMessage

 The player sent a text message.